Please add keywords into the search field and adjust the filters to see relevant results.

 Honorine works as a Benefits Research Senior Manager, exploring climate actions’ social and economic impact on communities.
 Over the past years, she has supported more than 40 cities in assessing the health and climate impact of urban projects, from school retrofits in Copenhagen to coal power transition in South Africa, and urban transport planning strategies in Latin American cities.
 Honorine has both an architecture and sustainable urban engineering education in France.
 She has questioned the interaction of health and sustainability at a building scale through her work in sustainable architecture firms in Taiwan and Rotterdam.

-Huey is Head of Implementation, Climate Action Implementation – Southeast Asia for UKAID’s UCAP CAI Programme, where she oversees climate action mainstreaming and implementation at Kuala Lumpur, Jakarta and Quezon City.
+Huey is Head of Implementation for ESEAO (East, SEA and Oceania), where she oversees climate action mainstreaming and implementation for the region.

-Prior to joining C40, her experience included leading the implementation of urban sustainability initiatives, including facilitating the entry of Kuala Lumpur into C40 at the highly successful National Transformation Program (NTP) of the Malaysian Government, where systemic transformation is materialized through co-creation of solutions and relentless recursive implementation efforts.
+Before joining C40, her experience included leading the implementation of urban sustainability initiatives, including facilitating the entry of Kuala Lumpur into C40 at the highly successful National Transformation Program (NTP) of the Malaysian Government, where systemic transformation is materialised through co-creation of solutions and relentless recursive implementation efforts.
 She has also supported the development of Kuala Lumpur’s Climate Action Plan 2050, as well as developing C40’s ESEAO 2022-2024 Regional Business Plan.
-She led the advocacy work with the Government of Malaysia in accelerating EV adoption in Malaysia through 30 catalytic incentives, proposed to be financed through targeted fuel subsidy rationalization, which has seen a 300% increase in EV adoption as an outcome.
+She led the advocacy work with the Government of Malaysia in accelerating EV adoption in Malaysia through 30 catalytic incentives, proposed to be financed through targeted fuel subsidy rationalisation, which has seen a 300% increase in EV adoption as an outcome.

-Huey completed her MSc Sustainable Cities in King’s College London on a UK Government Chevening Scholarship and holds a Bachelor of Science (Psychology and Genetics) from the University of Melbourne, Australia.
-She is a YSEALI Professional Fellow alumni and is fluent in 6 Asian & European languages, contributing greatly to cross-cultural understanding, which is crucial for team and stakeholder influencing.
+Huey completed her MSc Sustainable Cities at King’s College London on a UK Government Chevening Scholarship and holds a Bachelor of Science (Psychology and Genetics) from the University of Melbourne, Australia.
+She is a YSEALI Professional Fellow alumnus and is fluent in 6 Asian & European languages, contributing greatly to cross-cultural understanding, which is crucial for team and stakeholder influencing.

 As Senior Manager, Knowledge and Reporting, Ibtissam is responsible for leading several strategic projects which allow C40 to demonstrate city action, including reporting, data tracking and knowledge projects across the Climate Solutions and Networks team.